Day - 1

 Day - 18

 Location: Copan - Rise and shine for a long day of travel, leaving at around 4 am to beat the rush-hour traffic around Guatemala City.
-All up you'll be spending 8 hours driving to Copan by private vehicle, and while the scenery is breathtaking in sections, it's a good idea to pack a book or download a few podcasts.
-There will also be an informal Spanish lesson to liven up the journey and sharpen your skills.
+All up you'll be spending eight hours driving to Copan by private vehicle, and while the scenery is breathtaking in sections, it's a good idea to pack a book or download a few podcasts in case you find you need to break up the journey.
 Head into Honduras through the wild countryside of eastern Guatemala, arriving in the charming town of Copan in the early afternoon.
 While most people use Copan as a base to explore the nearby ruins, there are plenty of other points of interest, both along the cobblestone streets and set into the lush surrounds.
 Maybe get started in the Central Plaza and follow your nose to cafe.
 Or perhaps head to the nearby hot springs on an optional tour.
-Less than USD 50 gets you hours of soak time in mud baths, steaming natural baths and refreshing pools plus dinner, all set along winding jungle paths.
+Less than USD 50 gets you hours of soak time in mud baths, steaming natural baths and refreshing pools plus dinner, all among winding jungle paths.

 Day - 19

-Location: Copan - This morning is free for you to continue explore Copan and its surrounds.
+Location: Suchitoto - This morning is free for you to continue explore Copan and its surrounds.
 Perhaps make an optional visit to the World Heritage-listed ruins of Copan, the remnants of the southernmost of the great Maya sites for which Central America is famous.
 Unique because of the numerous elaborate stelae – carved columns – still intact on site, there are also temples, excavated vaults and walls inscribed with ancient faces.
-A stroll through this old-world capital is bound to leave you pondering the mysterious and adbrupt disappearance of such a creative civilisation.
+A stroll through this old-world capital is bound to leave you pondering the adbrupt collapse of such a creative civilisation.
 Alternatively, nature lovers may wish to travel two kilometres out of town to the Macaw Mountain Bird Park and Nature Reserve.
 Dedicated to the conservation of the Central American macaw, the reserve also houses toucans, motmots, parrots, kingfishers and orioles.
+At approximately 1 pm, wave goodbye to Copan and head across the border to El Salvador by private vehicle.
+There's another substantial amount of time spent on the road this afternoon, so have that book (or your most sparkling conversation) handy to pass the time.
+All up the drive should take about seven hours, depending on conditions, and you are expected to reach the colonial town of Suchitoto in the evening.

 Day - 20